jimhigson/oboe.js/writing/main/3_Background.md

 which require extra translation before they are convenient to use inside a programming language.
-Because JSON already closely resembles how a programmer would construct a runtime model of their data, fewer steps are required before using the deserialised form in a given programming language.
-The JSON nodes: *strings*, *numbers*, *objects* and *arrays* will in many cases map directly onto their language types and, for loosely typed languages at least, the parser output bears enough similarity to domain model objects that it may be used directly without any further transformation.
+Because JSON already closely resembles how a programmer would construct a runtime model of their data, fewer steps are required before using the deserialised form.
+The JSON nodes: *strings*, *numbers*, *objects* and *arrays* will in many cases map directly onto language types and, for loosely typed languages at least, the parser output bears enough similarity to domain model objects that it may be used directly without any further transformation.